jrson83/jrson.me/src/posts/2023-10-03_how-to-use-forward-placeholders-and-extend-selectors-with-sass-scss-mixins-effectively.md

 ---
 title: "How to @use/@forward %placeholders and @extend selectors with SASS/SCSS @mixins effectively"
-excerpt: "In this blog post we learn how to @use %placeholders in complex SASS/SCSS modules"
+excerpt: "In this blog post we learn how to @use %placeholders in complex SASS/SCSS modules."
 date: 2023-10-03 23:00:00
 draft: false
 tags: